Ecohydrology

 allow trees to adjust their water

-uptake depths to sustain their
+uptake depths and sustain their

 about our findings: